pw-order-of-devs/rusty_ops/README.md

 ## License

 This project is licensed under MIT license.
-See `LICENSE` for more informations.
+See [LICENSE][license-url] for more informations.

 ---